A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Description

 \section{Problem Description}

-This paper addresses the problem of installing bird diverters on power lines with a team of $\delta$~\acp{UAV}, denoting $\mathcal{D}$ as the set of~\acp{UAV}.
-Figure~\ref{fig:scenario} depicts a scheme of the scenario.
-The goal is to visit a sequence of predefined \textit{target regions} for installation distributed across the upper cables that hold between consecutive towers~\cite{Castano2021AppSci}.
-Each region represents a potential 3D space where a diverter could be installed.
-Defining regions instead of point locations helps simplify the problem.
-Once the~\ac{UAV} reaches a region, it is assumed that an onboard low-level controller takes care of the installation operation~\cite{Armengol2021AIRPHARO, Suarez2021AIRPHARO}.~\acp{UAV} are assumed to be multirotors with limited velocity, acceleration, and payload capacity.
-That is to say, the number of diverters that can be carried on board is bounded.
-These payload capacities can be heterogeneous for each~\ac{UAV}, while dynamic constraints are homogeneous (velocity and acceleration bounds).
-Additionally, a set of refilling stations are scattered on the ground along the power line.
-These stations are safe places where the multirotors can (within a bounded and known time interval) load new diverters to get back into operation.
-Given the velocity and acceleration limitations of the vehicles, and assuming a bounded operation time for each diverter installation, the battery constraints can be translated into a maximum traveled distance for each~\ac{UAV}.
-This is equivalent to constraining their mission time, under the assumption that~\acp{UAV} have comparable flight times.
-The objective is to plan trajectories for the multirotors to accomplish the mission in the specified maximum time, while complying with the aforementioned dynamics and capacity constraints, as well as safety requirements, i.e., avoiding obstacles in the scenario and maintaining a safety distance between~\acp{UAV}.
-A map of the environment with a polyhedral representation of the obstacles (e.g., power towers and cables) is assumed as known in advance.
+This paper focuses on the problem of installing bird diverters on power lines using a team of $\delta$~\acp{UAV}.
+The work presented here forms a part of the AERIAL-CORE European project\footnote{\url{https://aerial-core.eu} }.
+Figure~\ref{fig:scenario} illustrates the scenario setup.
+The objective is to visit specific \textit{target regions} along the upper cables between consecutive towers for installation purposes~\cite{Castano2021AppSci}.
+These regions serve as simplified representations of 3D spaces where diverters can potentially be installed.
+Once a~\ac{UAV} reaches a region, it is assumed that an onboard low-level controller handles the installation operation, e.g.,~\cite{Armengol2021AIRPHARO, Suarez2021AIRPHARO, CacaceDrones2023}.
+The~\acp{UAV} are assumed to be multi-rotors, specifically quadrotors, with limited velocity, acceleration, and payload capacity.
+Each~\ac{UAV} may have a different payload capacity, while the velocity and acceleration constraints remain the same for all~\acp{UAV}.
+Ground-based refilling stations are positioned along the power line, providing safe locations where the multi-rotors can load new diverters within a known and bounded time interval to resume their operations.
+The primary objective is to plan trajectories for the multi-rotors, ensuring that the mission is completed within the specified maximum time.
+This planning process must account for the vehicle dynamics and capacity constraints, as well as safety requirements such as obstacle avoidance and maintaining a safe distance between~\acp{UAV}.
+A map of the environment, which includes a polyhedral representation of obstacles such as power towers and cables, is assumed to be available prior to the installation mission.